 Manchego is a sheep’s milk cheese made in the La Mancha region of Spain.
 It technically must age between 60 days and 2 years to be considered Manchego.
-It’s a little bit earthy, sweet and nutty with a semi-soft texture.
-You’ll often find it served as a starter or tapas alongside Chorizo.
+It’s a little bit earthy, sweet and nutty with a semi-soft texture and little air pockets that make the texture light, rather than dense.

 14. Tarta de Santiago

 Tarta de Santiago is a typical cake dessert in Galicia.
 It’s made with almond flour, eggs and sugar.
 The dense, but moist, cake is then sprinkled with powdered sugar and served for dessert with coffee.
 It’s sweet, but not overwhelming.

 The almond gives a lovely aroma and taste to the cake.
 While this dish originates in Galicia, that doesn’t mean you won’t find it all throughout Spain.
 Most cafes will serve it by the slice so you can order it with your mid-morning coffee.